Overview of Undergraduate Degree Programs

 Human Development and Family Studies offers two degree programs: Child Development (BA) and Human Development and Family Studies (BS or BA).
 Students choose the option of a Bachelor of Science or a Bachelor of Arts in consultation with their Academic Advisor.

-The new Child Development Degree program (BA) allows students to choose a concentration in:
+the State of Michigan, Department of Education for students.
+The Child Development Degree program (BA) allows students to choose a concentration in:

 - Elementary Education Teacher Certification (Application required to the MSU College of Education Teacher Preparation Program) or

 - Preschool Teaching in an Early Childhood Setting